Dragon Ball Z: Resurrection 'F': Release

 Resurrection 'F' opened in 658 2D and 3D theaters across Japan on April 18, 2015.
 It is the first Japanese film to be screened in IMAX 3D Digital theaters, shown in eighteen such establishments across the country.
 The previous film Battle of Gods was the first ever Japanese film to be shown at IMAX Digital theaters, but was not in 3D.
 It is also screened in ten 4DX theaters across Japan, which adds environmental effects such as seat motion, wind, rain and scents to the standard video and audio.
 Prior to its nationwide release, preview screenings were held in seven different cities for 2,264 winners of a lottery held amongst 24 different Shueisha magazines.
 The earliest four taking place on March 30, two more the following day, and the final two on April 2.

 The film was planned to screen in 74 countries worldwide.
-On March 15, 2015, Funimation announced that they licensed the film for North America and, together with Toei and 20th Century Fox, screened the subtitled film at Grauman's Egyptian Theatre in Los Angeles on April 11.
-Their English language production premiered in North American theaters on August 4 for a limited run, initially to August 12, and then extended to August 17.
+On March 15, 2015, Funimation announced that it had licensed the film for North America and, together with Toei and 20th Century Fox, screened the subtitled film at Grauman's Egyptian Theatre in Los Angeles on April 11.
+The English dub, produced by Funimation, premiered at Regal LA Live Stadium 14 in Los Angeles, California, on July 2, 2015, during Anime Expo, while its theatrical release in North America was on August 4 for a limited run, initially ending on August 12, and then extended to August 17.
 It opened in Canada on Thursday, August 6.
 Madman Entertainment released the film in Australian theaters on August 6, both subtitled and dubbed in English, where it ran through until August 19, 2015.
 On July 26, 2015, at MCM Manchester Comic-Con, Manga Entertainment announced the release of the film in the United Kingdom in September 2015.